Empowering Christians to become grateful, generous stewards of God’s grace

 Worship is the heartbeat of the people whom God calls through Jesus Christ.
 It takes place whenever and wherever "two or three are gathered in [Christ's] name."
 This is true.
 But worship is also the fabric we are meant to weave in our daily personal lives, whether by the worship season or by the hour of each day or night.

 What happens when a pandemic keeps people from coming together in person for months on end?
-Can they tap into the ancient pattern of worship focus given to us through the ancient Christian seasons?
+Can they tap into the ancient pattern of worship focus given to us through the Christian seasons?
 Millions of Christians today have never heard of these seasons, much less about daily hours devoted to different times in Jesus' life.
 Betsy's newest book, Tossed In Time: Steering by the Christian Seasons, describes the seasons and offers personal questions for reflection and activities in the home to celebrate their importance.

 An ordained minister in the California-Nevada Conference since the 1970s, Betsy has pastored multiple congregations.
-Since that time she has experienced the deep connection that can overlap between personal spiritual experience and congregate worship, when people come together to return God's love and remember God's invitation to empower compassion and justice in the world.
+Since that time she has experienced the deep connection that can overlap between personal spiritual experience and communal worship, when people come together to return God's love and remember God's invitation to empower compassion and justice in the world.

 Stewardship and Generosity